DOUGH GETTERS LOGIN

 The Grains & Legumes Nutrition Council (GLNC) recommends that Australian adults enjoy 48 grams of whole grain every day, as part of a balanced diet.
 This means enjoying grain foods such as bread, breakfast cereals, rice and pasta, 3-4 times a day, choosing whole grain options at least half the time.

 Despite the many benefits of whole grains, the 2017 GLNC Consumption Study revealed that most Australians are falling short on their whole grain consumption by half – eating just 26 grams a day4.
 But meeting the target is easier than you think and can be as simple as choosing porridge oats for breakfast, a whole grain sandwich at lunch and adding brown rice to a stir fry at dinner.
-To see just how easy it is, take a look at GLNCs handy whole grain guide here.
+To see just how easy it is, take a look at GLNCs handy whole grain guide.

 So make the switch to whole grains today and reap the benefits!

-For more info, visit GLNCs website.
+For more info on whole grain foods and more, visit GLNCs website.

 References: